 1. Clams & Mussels

 One of the top dietary sources of iron, eating clams and mussels doesn't need to be complicated.
 They're generally sold in the shell, and this can make eating them a fun task for your child.
 But if this feels too complex you can purchase them already shelled.
-Try serving them tucked into spaghetti with red sauce, as in this recipe.
+Try serving them tucked into spaghetti with red sauce.

 ©Crin / Adobe Stock

 It seems impossible to write about attention disorders and anxiety without mentioning fatty fish.
 That's because it's one of the best sources of omega 3s.
-Sneak some tuna into a sandwich with this recipe that’s easy to transport to school and has a comforting feel.
+Sneak some tuna into a sandwich that’s easy to transport to school and has a comforting feel.

 ©toyechkina / Adobe Stock